BellCrow/Minecraft_TurtleApi/README.md

   -can take a table of predefined movement to execute one after another

   -will check beforehand, if you have enough fuel to execute the movement

   -you can calculate the amount of movements(and thus fuel) needed for a given movement table -move in any direction a desired amount.

-    -you can supply a custom function that will be executed between every ste the turtle does
+  -you can supply a custom function that will be executed between every step the turtle does

   -can be used to dig a tunnel for example

 -class for farming with the turtle (in development!)